Setup guide

 • Make sure that the number of threads equals the number of tables.

-• Enable PK or UK logging if source table has PK or UK.
-If table does not possess any PK, then only enable full logging.
-For example, if you load data from Oracle, Oracle supports UK logging.
+• Enable primary key or unique key logging if source table has primary key or unique key.
+If table does not possess any primary key, then only enable full logging.
+For example, if you load data from Oracle, Oracle supports unique key logging.

 • You might want to select any table in your Snowflake dashboard while operating.
 Due to a Snowflake limitation, problems may arise if table name contains lowercase.
-Therefore, you need to execute the following command first:
+Therefore, execute the following command first:

 ALTER SESSION SET QUOTED_IDENTIFIERS_IGNORE_CASE = FALSE;